atlarge-research/opencraft-tutorial/README.md

      }
 ```

-Now that we have added a new policy to Opencraft, we can compile the code.
+Now that you have added a new policy to Opencraft, you can compile the code.
 To do so, go back to `~/opencraft` and run `mvn package -DskipTests`.
 This will take a while...
 (You can enable the tests, but that will increase the compilation time even further.)
 Upon successful compilation, a freshly compiled version of Opencraft should be waiting in the `target` directory.

 Repeat the steps in the [previous section](#modify-opencraft-configuration) to add a new configuration to your experiment.
 This time, call the new configuration `policy-new`.
 In the corresponding `opencraft.yml` configuration file, change the policy to `NewChunkPolicy`.

-The new policy is not supported by the Opencraft version we have used in our previous experiments.
+The new policy is not supported by the Opencraft version you used in our previous experiments.
 To use the new version of Opencraft, copy the new Opencraft jar to the new configuration's resources folder:

 ```
 cp ~/opencraft/target/opencraft*.jar /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/2020/first-experiment/policy-new/resources